xtdb-labs/learn-crux-datalog-today/master.md

    "Sylvester Stallone")
 ```

-This query takes one argument: `name` which presumably will be
+This query takes one argument, `name`, which will be
 the name of some actor.

 The above query is executed like `(q db query "Sylvester Stallone")`,